Decision Maker: Assistant Director for Regeneration and Economic Development

 FoodArt UK works with an array of suppliers from across

 the UK, Turkey, and other international suppliers.
-With the introduction of the new machinery and equipment the
+With the

 business has laid out plans to diversify and test new